-Under California Bike Laws, What Are San Diego Cyclists’ Responsibilities?
+Under California Bicycle Laws, What are San Diego Cyclists’ Responsibilities?

 Cyclists are treated like vehicle operators under most California bicycle laws.
 This means you are required to obey lane designations, STOP signs, traffic lights and DUI laws.
-Besides a bike in good repair, understanding the law and employing good safety practices, you should exercise good old-fashioned common sense to minimize the chances of your involvement in a San Diego bike accident.
-For example, bicyclists under the age of 18 are required to wear a helmet.
-This is one of the most important laws since a minor spill could lead to irreparable life-threatening head injuries.
+Besides using a well-maintained bike in good repair, understanding San Diego CA bicycle law and utilizing good bike safety practices, you should also exercise good old-fashioned common sense.
+This will help minimize the chances of your involvement in a San Diego bike accident.

-In many situations, it is safest to ride in the bicycle lane when one is available.
-If a lane is not present, ride as far to the right as is possible.
-Constantly surveying your surroundings and anticipating your next move will pay dividends when you must exercise exceptions to the general rules, such as avoiding road hazards, or moving into the center of the lane.
+In many situations, bike lane rules suggest that the safest place for a cyclist is to ride in the bicycle lane when one is available.
+If a bike lane is not present, ride as far to the right as is possible.
+Constantly surveying your surroundings and anticipating your next move will make a difference when you must exercise exceptions to the general rules, such as avoiding road hazards or moving into the center of the lane.

 All bicyclists are required to use hand signals before stopping, turning or changing lanes.
 Signal your intentions to motorists; it is courteous and actively elicits their cooperation in your bike safety.
 Allow yourself plenty of time to signal before changing lanes or making a turn.
 Try to establish eye contact with motorists as you deliver clear hand signals.
 Scan, signal and “negotiate” with motorists before you move into traffic.